oppia/oppia-web-developer-docs/Installing-Oppia-(Mac-OS).md

   where `{{YOUR_USERNAME}}` should be replaced by your username.

 2. The `start.sh` script will start a development server at http://localhost:8181.
+(If this doesn't happen automatically, try navigating directly to http://localhost:8181 in a browser once stuff stops being printed to the terminal.)
 It should look something like this:

   ![Image showing the default splash page.](images/defaultDevPage.png)